gracedo/gracedo.com/README.md

 My personal website: <a href="http://gracedo.com">here</a>!

-Built with Ruby on Rails, JavaScript, CSS, HTML.
+Built with Ruby on Rails, JavaScript, jQuery, CSS, HTML, and a creative mind.